Applied Information Technology (AIT)

 AIT 725 CASE STUDIES IN SOFTWARE ENGINEERING (3)

 Real-world project dealing with design and development of large-scale information systems including applications of theory and techniques in software engineering.
 This is a capstone course for the Software Engineering certificate.
-Prerequisites: AIT 624 and AIT 626 and consent of AIT graduate program director.
+Prerequisites: AIT 624 and one of the following courses: AIT 641 or AIT 642 or AIT 643; and consent of AIT graduate program director.

 AIT 730 CASE STUDIES IN INFORMATION SYSTEMS (3)